 Surgical assistants: Dr Zilko’s assistant doctors will rarely charge you a gap, and will usually bill your insurer directly.
 If there is no rebate available from the insurance company for their services, they will bill you directly in which case there is no rebate available for this fee and it is your responsibility.

-Therapy and Rehabilitation: physiotherapy may be an important part of your treatment.
+Therapy and Rehabilitation: podiatry and physiotherapy may be an important part of your treatment.
 For privately insured patients, often your extras insurance will cover a portion of these fees, but there is usually a gap.

 Orthotics: many operations performed by Dr Zilko require the use of a walking boot or post-operative surgical shoe.
 Dr Zilko will determine the type of device required for your operation, and will usually supply and fit it pre-operatively.
 The costs for orthotic devices are: